VeronicaRamirezMoreno/LAB-104-js-strings-functions/readme.md

 > ***Note:*** _This can be a pair programming activity or done independently._

 Today you have learnt Strings and functions so you are ready to solve a lot of new problems.
-Today's lab will have lots of exercises that are increasingly difficult.
+Today's lab will have lots of exercises that increase in difficulty.

 Ready?